Microsoft Negotiations

 6. Immediate Compliance Audit:

-- Confirm that current usage is within the limits of the new agreement.
-Since you possibly reduced some licenses at renewal, double-check that you didnโt accidentally under-license.
-For example, if you renewed 800 Windows Server licenses and you have 790 deployed, youโre fine; if you have 820 deployed, you need to address that immediately (maybe by purchasing a few via true-up or adjusting deployment).
+• Verify that current usage is within the limits specified in the new agreement.
+Since you possibly reduced some licenses at renewal, double-check that you didn’t accidentally under-license.
+For example, if you have renewed 800 Windows Server licenses and 790 are deployed, you’re fine; if you have 820 deployed, you need to address that immediately (perhaps by purchasing a few via true-up or adjusting the deployment).

-- Make sure any โgapโ allowed by renewal adjustments is closed.
-For instance, perhaps during negotiation, you identified some non-compliance you planned to resolve by buying licenses in the new agreement; verify that those licenses are now in place and the deployments are covered.
+• Make sure any “gap” allowed by renewal adjustments is closed.
+For instance, during negotiation, you may have identified some non-compliance that you planned to resolve by purchasing licenses in the new agreement; verify that those licenses are now in place and the deployments are covered.

 7. Align on True-up or Consumption Tracking: